cocode305/Huddle-landing-page/README-template.md

 ### What I learned
 - I had to learn how to set up my own custom breakpoints, colors and font family.

+- I also learnt to use @apply to create reusable classes to reduce filling my HTML with too much class utilities.

+### Challenge 1
+// Background Image File Path
 - I encountered some challenges using bg-[url('')] to add a background image to the project, had to use Chatgpt to troubleshoot why it wasn't working.
 Turns out the file path wasn't correct and though gpt gave options to use a config file, I settled for using a custom class to define the background images instead.

-- I also learnt to use @apply to create reusable classes to reduce filling my HTML with too much class utilities.
+#### How I solved it

+### Challenge 2
+- I couldn't get the order of the third card right.
+I wanted the image to come first on mobile screens then on wider screens, the text first.

+#### How I solved it
+- When I used the order utility class, I only added it to the image container, that didn't give me the result I wanted, so I tried adding the order class to the card content to and it worked fine.

 To see how you can add code snippets, see below: